 Additionally, if you want to get a professional hand, check out high-performance soccer camps and academies to be hosted all over the world.
-They vary a lot from five days to two years in duration with location in Spain, France, the USA, the UK.
+They vary a lot from five days to two years in duration with a location in Spain, France, the USA, the UK.
 Specifically, one might be interested in soccer youth academies.

-Let us know, if you need any assistance.
+Let us know if you need any assistance.
 Our professional team will help you all along the way.

 Carlos Ferrete, et al. Effect of Strength and High-Intensity Training on Jumping, Sprinting, and Intermittent Endurance Performance in Prepubertal Soccer Players.
 Journal of Strength & Conditioning Research.
 February 2014 - Volume 28 - Issue 2 - p 413–422. doi: 10.1519/JSC.0b013e31829b2222